d3vhackz/BTL1/04-digital-forensics/README.md

 # Module 4: Digital Forensics

-This module covers the core principles, processes, and tools used in digital forensic investigations, from evidence handling and data representation to file system analysis and file carving.
+This module covers the core principles, processes, and tools used in digital forensic investigations, from evidence handling and data representation to live evidence acquisition and destruction.

 ## Table of Contents